960ptou/CS375-Final-Project/weekly_reports/final_report.md

     - In the server side there's a huge chain of nested promises for the user to upload, it does insert into database, separate files into directory, sorting, session validation, likely the single biggest function i've wrote for this project.
 Likely the hardest and most important piece of code that needs to be rewrite once I learn to use async correctly.
     - with both the server and client side, it's able to read Chinese characters sent by formData which by default will be some garbage characters.
 But after hours of research, I come up with the idea to encode (encodeURI) in client and decode in server to allow those characters to be stored properly.

+- Adesewa
+ - I am most proud of the drag and drop api and how easily everytyhing is linked, I love that our website is cohesive which is what I was aiming for.

 ##### 6
 - The upload method, currently to upload, the user has to send the whole book including cover image in one restricted format.
 I want to support different ways for the user to upload like volume by volume, but I was mostly concerned with speed at that point.
 If I picked the different method, it should make future expansion of upload and modify easier.
 - On the logicistic side, outside of class we meet on some Fridays via Zoom and mostly communicate via text.
 While some issue related to using github (collision) didn't happen, we could used a different way to communicate our progress to make updates easier.
+- I definitely feel more research ahead of time would have made things a bit smoother.